Not that anyone’s interested in this, but I thought about sharing more information about my setup and how it’s working for me, so here it is.

 I use a Thinkpad T480 running Fedora as my daily driver.

-My current installation has a little more focus on security and privacy than previous iterations, so I spent a little more time setting up Secure Boot with my own keys, LVM on LUKS for full disk encryption, two-factor authentication during login with pamu2f + YubiKey (I also have a Ledger Nano S as a backup) and ufw firewall configuration that denies all traffic except for the ones I explicitly want.
+My current installation has a little more focus on security and privacy than previous iterations, so I spent a little more time setting up Secure Boot with my own keys, LVM on LUKS for full disk encryption, two-factor authentication during login with pamu2f + YubiKey (I also have a Ledger Nano S as a backup) and firewalld configuration that denies all traffic except for the ones I explicitly want.
 I also try to keep a VPN running at all times, but I’m still evolving this bit.

 Monitors